TakashiSeven/s2python_merge/README.md

     Locate the following line near the top:
     CUSTOM_MODS_PATH = r"E:\s2hoc\Stalker2\Content\Paks\~mods"
     Change the MODS path to match your STALKER 2 mods folder location

-## Usage
-    1. Simply drag and drop your .pak files onto the bat file"
-    2. The tool will automatically start processing the files

-# WinMerge Tips & Tricks

-## Quick Guide for File Merging

-### Key Features
-1. **Automatic Difference Highlighting**
-   - Differences are automatically highlighted when comparing files

-2. **Navigate Differences**
-   - Use `Alt + ↑/↓` to jump between differences

-3. **Merge Changes**
-   - `Alt + ←` copies changes from left file to right file
-   - `Alt + →` copies changes from right file to left file
-   - **Important:** Always copy changes to the same target file for consistency

-4. **Focus Mode**
-   - Use `Ctrl + D` to show only differences in large files

-### 💡 Pro Tip
-When working with large files:
-1. Start by pressing `Ctrl + D` to display only differences
-2. Navigate through changes efficiently using `Alt + ↑/↓`

 ## How It Works